-When I was growing up, my friend Donna always had Milky Way bars in her freezer, and I'd stop by her house on the way to school and have one.
+My friend Donna always had Milky Way bars in her freezer, and I'd stop by her house on the way to school and have one.
 BTW, it wasn't really on the way, but worth the walk in the wrong direction through the park.
 I love frozen Milky Way Bars.
 When we were older, Donna and I got a ride to high school with a neighbor.
 While we waited for him, we availed ourselves of the Milky Way bars on his family's coffee table!
-Maybe this wasn't particularly healthy, but it was a delicious way to start the day!
+Maybe this wasn't particularly healthy, but it was a delicious way to start the day.
+And, I must admit, my parents didn't know about candy in the morning.
+They would have been horrified.

 1. EASY MILKY WAY BROWNIES!